 Marjorie: How might this change fast fashion in the future?

 Sylvie: Fast fashion followed the high fashion model in the sense that you build a seasonal rhythm and create demand month after month.
 If high fashion slows down will our high street retailers continue with the fast fashion model?
 I’m not sure at this stage.
 We need to wait and see just how far demand drops, and how far it recovers.
 I think it entirely possible that we’ll return to having fewer annual collections.
 And we may never go back to the same level of consumption.

 In the short term, brands will come out of this with a mountain of stock on their hands – and it will be the wrong stock for the season.
 It’s messed up retailers’ capacity to buy new stock for next season.
 Can they tweak the existing collection?
 Or should they order the winter collection as planned?
 Order a smaller winter collection?
 Drop a whole season from the portfolio and focus on 2021?
 There’s going to be some tough decisions to make.

 We’ll publish the second part of this conversation shortly.
-In the meantime, you might like to note that Sylvie Freud Pickavance will be a guest speaker at our upcoming webinar ‘Will the impact of COVID-19 slow down or speed up retailing’s sustainability journey? on Tuesday 23 June, 14.00 to 15.00 BST.
+In the meantime, you might like to note that Sylvie Freund-Pickavance will be a guest speaker at our upcoming webinar ‘What's next for sustainable retailing?' on Tuesday 23 June, 14.00 to 15.00 BST.
 Places are limited so register now to reserve your place and get the full details.